-Homecoming Queen - Nominees must have passed 30 semester hours with a 2.00 GPA.
+Homecoming Queen Nominees must have earned at least 30 semester hours with a minimum 2.0 grade point average.

-Maid of Honor - First alternate to Homecoming Queen automatically becomes Maid of Honor.
+Maid of Honor First alternate to Homecoming Queen automatically becomes Maid of Honor.

-Sophomore Maids - Nominees must have passed 30 semester hours with a 2.00 GPA.
+Sophomore Maids Nominees must have earned at least 30 semester hours with a minimum 2.0 grade point average.
 Three sophomore maids will be elected.